Wang Shi (entrepreneur): Expeditions

 Wang Shi loves mountaineering, gliding, and seafaring.
 In 2001, he was awarded an honor from National Sports Authority, and in 2002 he was elected the vice-chairman of Chinese Hiking Association.
 He has made successful attempts on reaching the highest summits of seven continents from 2002 to 2004.

 In May 2003, Wang Shi and a Chinese amateur team made a successful attempt on reaching the summit of Mount Everest.
 At the age of 53, he broke the Chinese record as the oldest Chinese national who has reached the summit of Mount Everest.

 In April and September 2005, he successfully trekked to the North Pole and the South Pole, achieving his goal of "climbing the highest summits of seven continents and reaching the North and South Poles."

-In May 2010, Wang Shi, at age 60, made another successful attempt on reaching the summit of Mount Everest alongside his friend alongside Wang Jian, and broke the Chinese age record he created back in 2003.
+In May 2010, Wang Shi, at age 60, made another successful attempt on reaching the summit of Mount Everest alongside his friend Wang Jian, and broke the Chinese age record he created back in 2003.